adam-rumpf/Computational-Probability-and-Statistics/docs/31-Logistic-Regression.md

 ##   Total 1.0000000 1.0000000
 ```

 We could analyze this by comparing the proportion of new condition games for each stock photo value using both randomization, empirical p-values, and the central limit theorem.
-We will just use an exact permutation test, **Fisher Exact Test."
+We will just use an exact permutation test, **Fisher Exact Test**.

 ```r